-NC Pre-K - One of Wake County Smart Start's major sources of revenue and support is from the State of North Carolina for the NC Pre-K program.
+NC Pre-K - Wake County Smart Start also received revenue and support from the State of North Carolina for the NC Pre-K program.
+Wake County Smart Start was awarded \$9,910,166, received \$9,849,179 and expended \$9,808,675 under a current year financial assistance contract.
+In addition, the Wake County Smart Start received \$396 and expended \$20 of a prior year contract during the year ended June 30, 2021.
 A significant reduction in the level of funding from the State could have an adverse effect on the operations of Wake County Smart Start and represents a concentration of credit risk as to the generation of revenue.